conan-io/docs/conanfile_py.rst

 Using ``conanfile.py``
 ----------------------

-If the expresiveness of the ``conanfile.txt`` is not enough for your use case, or if you want to further automate your project building with automatic management of settings and options, you can use a ``conanfile.py``, which is an equivalent python version.
+If the expressiveness of the ``conanfile.txt`` is not enough for your use case, or if you want to further automate your project building with automatic management of settings and options, you can use a ``conanfile.py``, which is an equivalent python version.